Merck/BioPhi-2021-publication/README.md

 - [Sapiens: humanization evaluation using rediscovery of 152 therapeutics](data/tasks/therapeutic_rediscovery)
 - [Sapiens: attention analysis](data/tasks/attention)
 - Sapiens: training scripts available on request (david.prihoda@vscht.cz)
+  - The trained model is available in the [Sapiens](https://github.com/Merck/Sapiens) repository or through [BioPhi](https://github.com/Merck/BioPhi)

 This data is processed and visualized using the provided [notebooks](notebooks).